araikar08/SIG-Sports-Model/README.md

 - You can download all files at once by selecting them all and using the "Download" option in Google Drive
 - For the `opp_data` folder, make sure to maintain the directory structure when extracting
 - If you have issues with the download, try downloading files individually
+- The notebooks are included in the same Google Drive folder for easy access

 ## Project Setup
 [Add your project setup instructions here]